AhhEagle/starNotaryv3/README.md

 - Delete the node_modules folder, the one within the /app folder
 - Execute `npm install` command from the /app folder

-After a long install, everything will work just fine!

 #### Error 2
 ```